The Balmer spectrum of Voevodsky motives and pure symbols: Test spaces

 \section{Test spaces}

-We will try to distinguish prime ideals with the help of some ``test spaces''.
+We will try to distinguish points of the Balmer spactrum, that is, prime ideals of the Voevodsky motivic category, with the help of some ``test spaces''.
 These will be parametrised by pure symbols over various field extensions of the base field, which will be assumed of characteristic zero.